Social anarchism: Anti-statism

 As an anti-statist ideology, social anarchism opposes the concentration of power in the form of a State.
 To social anarchists, the state is a type of coercive hierarchy designed to enforce private property and to limit individual self-development.
 Social anarchists reject both centralised and limited forms of government, instead upholding social collaboration as a means to achieve a spontaneous order, without any social contract supplanting social relations.
+Social anarchists believe that the abolition of the state will lead to greater "freedom, flourishing and fairness".

 In the place of a state structure, social anarchists desire anarchy, which can be defined as a society without government.
 Social anarchists oppose the use of a state structure to achieve their goals of a stateless and classless society, as they consider statism to be an inherently corrupting influence.
 They thus have criticised the Marxist conception of the "dictatorship of the proletariat", which they consider to be elitist, and have rejected the possibility of a "withering away of the state".

 However, some social anarchists such as Noam Chomsky sometimes hold state hierarchy to be preferable to economic hierarchy, and thus lend their support to welfare state programs like universal health care that can improve people's material conditions.

-Self-organization
+Prefigurative politics

+Alongside its opposition to political and economic hierarchies, social anarchism upholds prefigurative politics, considering it necessary for the means to achieve anarchy be consistent with that end goal.
+Social anarchism prefigures itself through participatory and consensus decision-making, which are capable of generating the diversification of political values, tactics and identities.

-Social anarchism promotes self-organization and the cultivation of a participatory culture, encouraging individuals to "do things for themselves".
+Social anarchism therefore promotes self-organization and the cultivation of a participatory culture, encouraging individuals to "do things for themselves".
 Social anarchism upholds direct action as a means for people to themselves resist oppression, without subordinating their own agency to democratic representatives or revolutionary vanguards.
 Social anarchists thus reject the political party model of organization, instead preferring forms of flat organization without any fixed leadership.